deniam/bank_tech_test/README.md

 ![Alt text](diagram.png)

-* Deposit and Withdrawal Classes: These allow users to set the amount and date for each transaction.
-They provide two methods: getAmount() and getDate().
+* Transaction Class: These allow users to set the amount, date and type for each transaction.
+They provide two methods: getAmount(), getDate() and getType().
 This encapsulation simplifies the implementation of new transaction types and facilitates testing.

-* Operation Class: This class handles deposits and withdrawals, ensuring proper recording in the Account class.

-* Account Class: This class manages user account data, including balance and transaction history.
-It provides methods to check the current balance (checkBalance()) and retrieve transaction details (checkTransactions()).
+* Account Class: This class manages user account data, including balance, transaction history, and handles deposits and withdrawals.
+It provides methods to check the current balance (checkBalance()), retrieve transaction details (checkTransactions()), and make deposit or withdrawal (makeTransaction(transaction)).

 * Statement Class: Separated from the others, this class utilizes data from the Account class to print a statement of all transactions, ordered from newest to oldest.